 Can I convert many playlists at once?

 The browser tool does one at a time.
-For batch conversion of a whole folder - or scripted conversion from the command line - use the free Windows app.
+For a whole folder in one click, or scripted conversion from the command line, use the free Windows app.